Henrique-DeSousa/Roomba/README.md

-# Roomba Project using Arduino Uno and ZigBee
+# Roomba Project using Arduino Uno and XBee